gargshashwat987/SPEECH-ASSISSTANT/README.md

-# SPEECH-ASSISSTANT
+## SPEECH-ASSISSTANT
 AI-based Application which help to do your daily work routine with the help of voice/speech.

-Why AI-Tool:
+# Why AI-Tool:

--It can search on wikipedia.
+-It can search on wikipedia.<br />
--It can open YouTube, Spotify, Whatsapp (if installed on your pc) and other cool stuff.
+-It can open YouTube, Spotify, Whatsapp (if installed on your pc) and other cool stuff.<br />
--You can easily add your command.
+-You can easily add your command.<br />

-Built With
+# Built With<br />
 -Python 3

 Usage
--It is easy to use just you need is basic Python knowledge -You can add your command inside main method by appending ladder if statements.
+-It is easy to use just you need is basic Python knowledge.<br />
+-You can add your command inside main method by appending ladder if statements.<br />
-            elif 'YOUR VOICE COMMAND' in query:
+            elif 'YOUR VOICE COMMAND' in query:<br />
-              speak("YOUR COMMAND")
+              speak("YOUR COMMAND")<br />
               ## YOUR CODE